πŸ›‘οΈDota 2 Ready

 The five metrics that determine your Dota 2 experience

 Dota 2 Ready measures five key network metrics that directly affect your gameplay.
-Here's what each one means and how we rate them.
+Here's what each one means, how we rate it, and β€” more importantly β€” why these five and not the dozen others a typical speed test reports.

 🏹 Courier Speed